Fluctuadmission

 Fluctuadmission is the only demo by Frantic Bleep to give to music labels.

 It was recorded at Huset and Tora Bora Studios.
 All engineering, producing and mixing were done by guitarist Patrick Scantlebury.
 It was mastered at Lydmuren by Fritjof.
 All songs are by Frantic Bleep while the lyrics are by Paul Mozart Bjørke.
 The cover art was by Christian Ruud.

+The album received a four out of five rating from Chronicles of Chaos.